caoyuan57/FOH/README.md

 # FOH
-This repository contains the matlab code for the online hashing approach proposed in our paper: "Fast Online Hashing with Multi-Label Projection".
+This repository contains the matlab code for the paper: "Fast Online Hashing with Multi-Label Projection" AAAI 2023.

+Authors: Wenzhe Jia, Yuan Cao*, Junwei Liu and Jie Gui.

 ## Overview
 We provide an example to run our method on the CIFAR10 dataset.
 ## Usage